APogue/APogue.github.io/_posts/posts/2024-10-22-Protest-activities-background.md

 		- Impactful discriminatory art at a larger-scale protest

-			- Made it into social media posts, Op-eds, news articles
+			- Made it into social media posts, Op-eds, news articles (which news articles?)

 	- Instances of discrimination quietly removed